 Exploring the intersecting worlds of human resources and labor and employment law.

-Life Sciences and Chemical Webinar Series Library
+Life Sciences Webinar Series Library

 Any information you convey to Michael Best & Friedrich LLP via the internet may not be secure, and any information conveyed prior to establishing an attorney-client relationship may not be privileged or confidential.
 The establishment of an attorney-client relationship requires prior satisfaction of multiple factors, including resolution of conflicts and mutual agreement on the terms of the engagement.
 Before speaking with a Michael Best attorney, please do not convey any more information than is reasonably necessary to describe generally the matter, and to identify the adverse parties.
 Please do not convey any information you deem as confidential.
 Please click the “Accept” button below to confirm that you understand and accept the foregoing statement and wish to proceed in sending a message.